google/syzkaller/docs/linux/external_fuzzing_usb.md

 A few major things that need to be done:

-1. Upstream KCOV changes that allow to collect coverage from background threads.
+1. Upstream KCOV changes that allow to collect coverage from interrupts.
 2. Upstream the kernel interface for USB device emulation.
 3. Implement a proper way for extracting relevant USB ids from the kernel ([discussion](https://www.spinics.net/lists/linux-usb/msg187915.html) is ongoing).
 4. Add descriptions for all relevant USB classes and drivers.
-5. Collect coverage from interrupts (this is required to enable better fuzzing of USB drivers after enumeration completes).

 The work on points 1 and 2 has started: